lnbits/nostr.com/src/pages/index.md

 - [Nostr: a quick introduction](https://habla.news/fiatjaf/d0b15ac7), by fiatjaf
 - [Why Nostr Matters](https://blog.lopp.net/why-nostr-matters/), by Jameson Lopp
 - The [Thank God for Nostr podcast](https://tgfb.com/podcasts/thank-god-for-nostr/) is airing interesting Nostr-related interviews every week.

-## Jump into Nostr!

-[nstart](https://start.njump.me/) gives you an easy way to dive in and get started quickly and safely.